Azure/mapotf/doc/update_in_place.md

 - `target_block_address`: This argument is used to specify the address of the block that the transformation will be applied to.
 The block address is a string that uniquely identifies a block in a Terraform configuration.

+- `dynamic_block_body`: This optional argument allows you to specify a dynamic block of HCL code that will be parsed and applied to the target block.
+This can be used to add or modify attributes and nested blocks within the target block.

-- `asstring`: This attribute is used to specify the transformation that will be applied to the resources.
+- `asstring`: This nested block is used to specify the transformation that will be applied to the resources.
 The transformation is defined as a string of Terraform code.

-- `asraw`: This attribute is used to specify the transformation that will be applied to the resources.
+- `asraw`: This nested block is used to specify the transformation that will be applied to the resources.
 The transformation is defined as raw HCL code.
 The code is not parsed or evaluated, but is directly inserted into the Terraform configuration.
 This allows you to write complex transformations that cannot be expressed as a single Terraform expression.

-## Example
+## Example - Auto-generated Tags for Azure Kubernetes Cluster

 Here is an example of how to use the `update_in_place` transform block to add tags to Azure Kubernetes Cluster resources: